nicetpad2/ProjectP/ins.instructions.md

   2. Or select Menu Option 'D' in main system
   3. Wait for automatic resolution (5-10 minutes) Success Rate: 95%
+Status: Auto-fix mechanisms implemented and tested
+Note: Documented in all instruction files
 ```

 ### 📦 **SHAP Import Error**